llvm/mlir-www/website/content/getting_started/Debugging.md

 - `-mlir-elide-elementsattrs-if-larger` prints large constants in a redacted form, making the IR easier to scan.

+- `--print-ir-after-failure` will print the entire IR when the verifier fails and not just the failing operation.

 ## Isolating test cases

 Isolating your problem to the inspection of manageable set of passes (ideally a single pass) is one of the most important parts of debugging a compiler, but sometimes this can be difficult in larger compilation flow.